-So much for the Law on Advocacy.
+So much for the Law on Lawyers.
 The majority coalition drift apart from the bill

 The governing coalition "stands out" of the bill on Advocacy.
 This conclusion was reached those present at the Council meeting parliamentary majority, last night.